htutwaiphyoe/mastering-javascript/the-complete-javascript-course/fundamental-part-1/README.md

 not equality operator => return true or false if value are not equal.
 != => loose not equality operator, performs type coercion !== => strict not equaltiy operator, does not perform type coercion

+## Boolean logic

+boolean logic => use boolean values to solve complex logical problems, use logical operators to combine boolean values, AND, OR, NOT, it is same in all programming

+AND => return true only both values are true, for others return false

+OR => return true if one or more values are true, return false only both values are false

+NOT => invert value to opposite one, if true, return false, if false, return true, it has **precendence** over AND and OR